KeldorKatarn/OpenTTD_PatchPack/joker-changelog.md

-## Joker's Patchpack Changelog v1.25.0
+## Joker's Patchpack Changelog v1.26.0

 * * *

+### v1.26.0 (2018-05-06)
+* The game now asks before allowing to bulldoze rail stations or industries (the latter with the magic bulldozer)
+* Bufix: Towngrowth was completely bugged in v1.25.0.

 ### v1.25.0 (2018-05-05)
 * Replace Win32 music driver.